-Everyone laughed and our jam session ended.
+Everyone laughs.
+Our jam session ends.
 Ol’ Bessie was a’waitin’ my soft hands.

-My Pizza Pit manager laid down the law.
-I had missed so many shifts, he was thinking of hiring a replacement.
-I promised better attendance.
-I felt it was unfair to fire me from a two-hour shift – the desperation of the minimum wage worker.
-I liked driving around Ames and the tips were good.
-Spring had definitely come to the prairie.
-My mood lifted.
-When I called Jack, he was upset that I wasn’t as miserable as he was from missing me.
-It wasn’t the hormones, as Jace had kept him busy all night long.
+My Pizza Pit manager lays down the law.
+I missed so many shifts, he is thinking of hiring a replacement.
+I promise better attendance.
+I feel it is unfair to fire me from a two-hour shift – the desperation of the minimum wage worker.
+I like driving around Ames and the tips are good.
+Spring has definitely come to the prairie.
+My mood lifts.
+When I call Jack, he gets upset that I’m not as miserable as he supposedly is from missing me.
+It isn’t the hormones, as Jace has been keeping him busy all night long.

-“Maybe you need more beauty sleep,” I suggested.
-My humor was not appreciated.
+“Maybe you need more beauty sleep,” I suggest.
+My humor is not appreciated.

 By week’s end, I was comfortably back into my routine.
 Jack had his Regis Knight Corps at his beck and call.
-His appearance on Page Six had been noted by the Monseigneur at Regis.
-The Knights were also charged with keeping him out of further trouble.
-To allay his boredom, I suggested he take the Knights to the Stone family farm in Vermont.
+His appearance on Page Six was noticed by the Monseigneur at Regis High.
+The Knights are now charged with keeping him out of further trouble.
+To allay his boredom, I suggest he take the Knights to the Stone family farm in Vermont.
 Their milking skills need not go to waste.
-Even Jack reported it had been fun.
-Jace reported that the Regis boys were experiencing repressed attraction to their fairy charge, but no overt activity had occurred.
-I should think about unforeseen consequences when I send Jack off to the country with repressed ROTC cadets.
+Even Jack reports it is a success.
+Jace notices that the Regis boys experience repressed attraction to their fairy charge, but no overt activity has occurred.
+I should think about unforeseen consequences when I send Jack off to the country with horny ROTC cadets.

-In mid-April my application to Harvard was approved.
-Ames High’s teachers and staff acted as if they were on a sugar high.
-Even students came up and congratulated me.
-Jack was allowed to come for the weekend.
-He was over the moon I had been accepted.
-Dad was the only nay sayer, with an annual cost over $6000 for tuition, room and board.
-I pointed out that he was already paying more than that in child support.
-What I didn’t bring up was our old argument about getting an athletic scholarship for swimming.
-Jack pointed out that Harvard only gave aid for those from poor families.
-Everyone assumed I was enthusiastic about four more years of studying.
-What happened to the days of the ditch pad at Jace’s garage?
+In mid-April my application for admission to Harvard is approved.
+Ames High’s teachers and staff act as if they’re on a sugar high.
+Even students come up to congratulate me.
+Jack is allowed to come visit for the weekend.
+He is over the moon that I’ve been accepted.
+Dad is the only nay-sayer, with an annual cost over $6000 for tuition, room and board.
+I point out that he is already paying more than that in child support.
+What I don’t bring up is our old argument about getting an athletic scholarship for swimming.
+Jack points out that Harvard only gives aid to those from poor families.
+Everyone assumes I am enthusiastic about four more years of studying.
+What ever happened to the good ol’days of the ditch pad at Jace’s garage?

-Jack arrived with just one Regis Knight, Seamus, to protect him.
-Bessie would be pleased.
-Seamus had taken a shine to ‘Gator, as everyone generally did.
-They sat up discussing the intricacies of farming on the prairie.
-I was glad to sleep in on Saturday morning when ‘Gator dragged Seamus for milking.
-I was slightly jealous that Bessie might not even notice the difference.
-With no one to protect him, Jace and I made short work of fucking John Boy, our morning delight.
-We were making up for lost time, with an evening and now a morning fuckfest.
-Taking a break, we fantasized about rooming together in college.
-We ended up singing the Shondells ‘Love that Dirty Water.’
+Jack arrives with just one Regis Knight, Seamus, to protect him.
+Bessie will be pleased.
+Seamus has taken a shine to ‘Gator, as everyone generally does.
+They sit up discussing the ins and outs of farming on the prairie.
+I’m glad to sleep in on Saturday morning when ‘Gator drags Seamus for milking.
+I am slightly jealous that Bessie might not even notice the difference.
+With no one to protect him, Jace and I make short work of fucking John Boy, our morning delight.
+We are making up for lost time, with an evening and now a morning fuck-fest.
+Taking a break, we fantasize about rooming together in college.
+We end up singing the Shondells ‘Love that Dirty Water.’

-I hated how I had to try to be as ‘rah rah’ as Jack.
-Once he stopped celebrating and noticed my lesser enthusiasm, he had a Jack minor meltdown.
-I assured him that it was still months away and I would be perfectly happy as long as we were together.
+I hate how I have to try to be as ‘rah rah’ as Jack.
+Once he stops celebrating and notices my lesser enthusiasm, he has a Jack minor meltdown.
+I assure him that it was still months away.
+I will be perfectly happy as long as we are together.

 “I could always go back to Florida when I’m 18 and go to junior high with Tommy.”

-He gave me a dirty look.
-Then he laughed, “Tommy’s still in junior high?”
+He gives me a dirty look.
+Then he laughs, “Tommy’s still in junior high?”

 “I thought he was my big rival.”

 “You made me be so mean to him.
-He felt abused.”
+He was abused.”

 “Good,” never one to forget a grudge.

-We showered and went down for breakfast.
-‘Gator and Seamus were already tucking into eggs, bacon and biscuits with gravy.
+We shower and go down for breakfast.
+‘Gator and Seamus are already tucking into eggs, bacon and biscuits with gravy.

-“Didn’t miss y’all one bit,” Seamus was picking up a drawl. “’Gator here told me a chicken joke.
+“Didn’t miss y’all one bit,” Seamus is picking up a drawl. “’Gator here told me a chicken joke.
 Wanna hear it?”

-‘Gator looked uncomfortable, so naturally we had to hear his farm joke.
+‘Gator looks uncomfortable, so naturally we have to hear his farm joke.

-The moms quickly left the dining room to finish cleanup in the kitchen.
+The moms quickly leave the dining room to finish cleanup in the kitchen.

-“I ain’t buying no more roosters from that Perdue Ranch,” Ethan complained.
-“They’s ain’t got nothin’ but faggot roosters trying ta git at my old rooster, Red.”
+“I ain’t buying no more of them roosters from that Perdue Ranch,” Ian Ethan complains.
+“They’s ain’t nothin’ but faggot roosters trying ta git at my old rooster, Red.”

 The girls and I burst into giggles and laughter.
-‘Gator was relieved we didn’t take offense.
+‘Gator is relieved we don’t take offense.
 Jack looked distressed at the anti-gay joke.
-I punched him on the arm.
+I punch him on the arm.

-“Just think ‘bout ol’ Robert Maplethorpe chasing ya ’round the Dakota.”
+“Just think ‘bout ol’ Robert Maplethorpe chasin’ ya ’round the Dakota.”

-Now, Seamus finally figured out that it wasn’t the Baptists he had to defend Jack from.
+Now, Seamus finally figures out that it isn’t the Baptists he has to defend Jack from.

-Jack laughed.
+Jack laughs.
 “Don’t tell the Monseigneur.
 We’ll all be in trouble.”